menckend/dcnodatg/README.md

 ### Prep

-- Put a copy of  dcnodatg.py where your Python interpreter can get at it
+- Have Python and the dcnodatg package installed on the host that will run dcnodatg
 - Have your login credentials for your production switches handy
 - Make sure that your production switches can receive eAPI connections from your GNS3 server
-- Optionally, create a file named "input-switch-list" in the same directory that you installed the .py files
+- Optionally, create a file named "input-switch-list"
-  - Populate 'input-switch-list' with the names of the switches that you want to model in gns3
+  -   - Populate 'input-switch-list' with the names of the switches that you want to model in gns3
+      -   One switch name per line (no quotes or commas)

 ### Parameter/argument list